AbhayPancholi/Machine-Learning-From-Scratch/LogisticRegression/Readme.md

 # Logistic Regression

-In this exercise, you will implement logistic regression and apply it to two different datasets.
+The logistic Regression is implemented and applied to two different datasets.

 # Outline